matry/documentation/philosophy.md

 Code can be thought of as a tool for indirect manipulation, whereas most design tools are oriented towards direct manipulation (using drawing tools against a digital "canvas").
 While some things might be easier with direct manipulation, there are several benefits to indirect manipulation.
 Simply put - yes, designers should write code.
 Code is an extremely useful tool; it forces people to clarify their thinking as well as their intentions.
 Once a coding language is sufficiently grasped, it bestows upon its author extraordinary powers.
 You become vastly more efficient and expressive.
 There is a popular conception that writing code is more analytical and rigid, and thus less "creative".
 Nothing is further from the truth.
 Used correctly, code is a creativity *multiplier*.

 If designers *should* write code, but also *should not* implement, then what sort of language might designers use?
-This is the question that we at Matry are attempting to answer.
+We think it would need the following properties:

+1. **Verbally expressive**
+Ideally this language would map as closely as possible to verbal language.
+That is, it should feel roughly familiar to how designers might describe an interface in casual conversation.
+Since different languages, modes of expression, and speaking styles complicate this effort, it can only ever be an approximate goal.

+2. **Pseudoistic**
+As stated previously, designers should not be concerned with implementation.
+Consequently this language should not contain any implementation details.

+3. **Platform agnostic**
+If the language is not geared towards implementation, then it also should remain agnostic as to which platform it is describing.
+Therefore the syntax should be abstract enough to be able to describe an interface in any current, as well as any future, platform.